-These firework crafts are cookies are great whether you’re celebrating 4th July or planning ahead for Diwali, New Year or 5th November.
+These firework crafts and cookies are great whether you’re celebrating 4th July, Diwali, New Year or Bonfire Night on 5th November.
 All the ideas are child-friendly – no noisy bangs, but some yummy edible fireworks and gorgeous craft ideas.

 Firework crafts and cookies

 We started our firework cookies by making a batch of our favourite gingerbread recipe.
 The recipe is a great one for kids as it’s easy to make and the dough can cope with lots of handling.
 The ginger is a nice warming spice to eat when you’re out in the dark watching fireworks.